 Falcon 9’s first stage landed on the drone ship for the first time, within 10 meters of its target, in April 2015.
 This time, however, high lateral velocity at landing prevented recovery.

 The video below shows the first stage’s landing following the Falcon 9 launch in April 2015.

 SpaceX will continue to attempt landings whenever the mission profile allows, and with a launch rate of once per month, we are confident that a first stage will soon land on a drone ship in the ocean, and not long after, on land.

 Falcon 9 Reusable (Falcon 9R) Test Program

 In 2014, SpaceX conducted testing of the F9R development test vehicle – an advanced prototype for the reusable Falcon 9.
 The F9R test vehicle is essentially a Falcon 9 first stage with landing legs designed to test the precision landing techniques needed to return a rocket to Earth intact.F9R completed successively higher tests in McGregor, Texas, topping out with a 1000m test using steerable grid fins.
 These tests provided invaluable information for future flight testing.

 Grasshopper Reusability Test Program

-SpaceX’s reusability testing began with the Grasshopper program.
+Prior to the F9R program, SpaceX’s reusability testing began with the Grasshopper program.
 SpaceX’s Grasshopper was a 10-story Vertical Takeoff Vertical Landing (VTVL) vehicle consisting of a Falcon 9 first stage, a single Merlin 1D engine, four steel landing legs with hydraulic dampers, and a steel support structure.
 In 2013, Grasshopper completed a series of eight flight tests with successful landings, the highest reaching 744 meters high.